Winter storm brings rain, snow and flood fears to California - NewsBreak

 Winter storm brings rain, snow and flood fears to California

-LOS ANGELES (AP) — A major winter storm pounded California on Tuesday, bringing rain and snow to the drought-stricken state along with possible flash flooding in areas recently scarred by wildfires, meteorologists said.
+LOS ANGELES (AP) — A major winter storm is pounding California, bringing rain and snow to the drought-stricken state along with possible flash flooding in areas recently scarred by wildfires.

-But in some areas, the rain posed its own problems.
-The city of Duarte, in the Southern California foothills of the San Gabriel Mountains, issued mandatory evacuation orders late Monday night for about 25 homes in the Fish Fire burn scar area.
-Other evacuation orders are in place through Wednesday morning for canyon areas in the Santa Ana Mountains' Bond Fire burn scar.

-In Northern California, meteorologists issued a flash flood watch through 5 p.m.
-Tuesday, warning that heavy rainfall could lead to debris flows and flash flooding in the burn scars of the Colorado and River wildfires.
+There are mandatory evacuation orders for burn scar areas in Southern California, while parts of Northern California are under a flash flood watch.

-National Weather Service meteorologists expect between 1 and 3 inches (2.54 and 7.62 centimeters) of rainfall through Wednesday in the Los Angeles area's coast and valleys.
-The foothills and mountains could see up to 5 inches (12.70 centimeters).
-Thunderstorms are expected to last Tuesday afternoon into the evening.
+Meteorologists expect between 1 and 3 inches of rainfall through Wednesday in the Los Angeles area’s coast and valleys.
+The foothills and mountains could see up to 5 inches.Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0